charlesreid1-toy-factory/clint-eastwood/Readme.md

 ### Environment File

-There are several environment variables used by the operations script.
+Some environment variables may need to be used by the operations script.

 The pattern we provide for managing environment variables, which can sometimes contain sensitive information, is to define them in a file